-The veins pick up 80-90% of the fluids that leak from the arteries and there in only a percentage of the cellular waste products from the area.
-Imagine a bath tub with a drain that will pass 90 gallons in a day and a faucet that lets in 100 gallons in a day.
-Without an over flow drain, that tub will spill over onto the floor by the end of the day.
-The spill over of fluids in our hands or feet is exactly like that bath tub.
+The veins pick up 80-90% of the fluids that leak from the arteries and only a part of the cellular waste products from the area.
+Imagine a bathtub with a drain that will pass 90 gallons in a day and a faucet that lets in 100 gallons in a day.
+Without an overflow drain, that tub will spill over onto the floor by the end of the day.
+The spillover of fluids in our hands or feet is exactly like that bath tub.
 Edemas can form anywhere in the body but are most common in the limbs.

 In addition to edemas, cancers form where cells are forced to mutate to survive in toxic environments.
 Remember, our cells are eating and excreting in the same pool of fluids.
 Too many toxins surrounding a cell prevent nutrients from moving in and toxins from moving out.
 Cells reprogram and mutate to survive.
 Our bodies are designed to fight off these cancer cells but sometimes lose that fight.

 With less emphasis on life threatening pathologies, the most common illnesses that we face daily are also combated by the lymphatic system.
-Opportunistic pathogens can over grow in our bodies if our immune systems are unable to mount an appropriate defense.
-The outcome could be the common cold, yeast infections, sinus infections, urinary tract infections, infectious skin infections, staph infections and more.
+Opportunistic pathogens can over grow in our bodies if our immunesystems are unable to mount an appropriate defense.
+The outcome could be the common cold, yeast infections, sinus infections, urinary tract infections, infectious skin infections, staph infections, systemic swelling, and pain and more.
 The list is endless.

 The lymphatic system has the task of picking up the left over 10 – 20% of fluids preventing edemas and illness.
 If 10 – 20% doesn’t sound like much, know that a cup of coffee is only 4% coffee and 96% water.
 There’s a big difference between a cup of coffee and a glass of water.
 In fact, without our lymphatic system, we wouldn’t survive more than 2-3 days.